maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_11.png)

 In both cases, the popularity of the artist as defined by Spotify's API is really high.
-Finally, let's explore the effect of the duration on the hit songs :
+Finally, let's explore the effect of duration on the hit songs:

 ```python
 plt.figure(figsize=(12,8))